Cloudflare Pages SEO

 Step 5: Configure DNS

-Since your domain is likely already on Cloudflare, you can add the CNAME record right in the Cloudflare DNS dashboard:
+Since your domain is likely already on Cloudflare, add the records right in the Cloudflare DNS dashboard.
+Cloudflare supports CNAME at the apex (CNAME flattening), so you can point both www and @ to rndrkit.io.

 TypeNameValueProxy Status